Pliosaurus-kevani/plesiosaur-size-evolution/data for R/README.md

 Data files required to run the [R scripts](https://github.com/Pliosaurus-kevani/plesiosaur-size-evolution/tree/main/R%20scripts).

 **consensus1.tre**:
->50% majority-rule consensus tree of the first run of the unpartitioned analysis.
+>50% majority-rule consensus tree of the unpartitioned analysis.

 **map1.tre**:
 >Maximum a posteriori tree of the first run of the unpartitioned analysis.